Frequently Asked Questions

 Organisations will require a Master Services Agreement (MSA).

-Can I publish the results of the analysis I conducted using EIT Pathogena?
+Can I publish the results of the analysis I conducted using EIT Pathogena Bioinformatics Analysis Platform?

-EIT Pathogena supports and encourages the publication of academic papers based on results from EIT Pathogena analysis.
+EIT Pathogena supports and encourages the publication of academic papers based on results from EIT Pathogena Bioinformatics Analysis Platform.

 In the event that you make public any results or any data obtained from the results, please include a statement identifying and acknowledging the use of the EIT Pathogena Web Portal and any contributing organisations in the development of such results.